tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHelloInner =
   context.Open("", ClientECH.encrypted_ch)

-ech_nonce_value = context.Export("tls13-ech-nonce", 16)
 ech_hrr_key = context.Export("tls13-ech-hrr-key", 16)
 ~~~

 If decryption fails, the server MUST abort the connection with a "decrypt_error"
 alert.
-Moreover, if there is no "ech_nonce" extension, or if its value does not
-match the derived ech_nonce, the server MUST abort the connection with a
+Next, the server MUST scan ClientHelloInner for any "outer_extension"
+extensions and substitute their values with the values in ClientHelloOuter.
+It
+MUST first verify that the hash found in the extension matches the hash of the
+extension to be interpolated in and if it does not, abort the connections with a
 "decrypt_error" alert.
-Next, the server MUST scan ClientHelloInner for any
-"outer_extension" extensions and substitute their values with the values in
-ClientHelloOuter.
-It MUST first verify that the hash found in the extension
-matches the hash of the extension to be interpolated in and if it does not,
-abort the connections with a "decrypt_error" alert.

 Upon determining the true SNI, the client-facing server then either serves the
 connection directly (if in Shared Mode), in which case it executes the steps in